-A growing number of business schools are allowing prospective students to apply for MBA programs with a GMAT waiver because of their military service.
-What does that mean?
-There are business schools for military and veterans!
-These programs value their experiences and are making strides to support them.
+A growing number of business schools are allowing prospective students to apply for MBA programs without a GMAT because of their military service.
+These programs value their military experience and support them with a GMAT waiver for military.

 Why Enroll in an MBA Program?